Our Columbus & Atlanta Business Litigation Attorney Has Represented Clients in a Wide Array of Legal Disputes

 Business litigation is the meat and potatoes of my law practice.
-As a business litigation attorney in Columbus, Ohio, I have represented clients in a variety of business disputes, including cases involving breach of contract, construction disputes, employment lawsuits such as sexual harassment and unpaid wages, partnership disputes, fraud, violations of consumer law, trademark and tradename disputes including claims in front of the trademark trial and appeal board, and real estate disputes.
+As a business litigation attorney, I have represented clients in a variety of business disputes, including cases involving breach of contract, construction disputes, employment lawsuits such as sexual harassment and unpaid wages, partnership disputes, fraud, violations of consumer law, trademark and tradename disputes including claims in front of the trademark trial and appeal board, and real estate disputes.
 If your case is business oriented, I have likely handled a similar matter before.

 My outlook on litigation is simple: I strive to get the best win possible based upon my clients’ goals and situation.
 As a former Marine, I am an extraordinarily competitive individual and I do all that I can to achieve success in any given case.
 While the vast majority of civil cases settle before trial, I am aptly prepared to take a case to trial and appeal adverse outcomes when necessary.